It’s important for all Nova Scotians, whether they choose to gamble or not, to know how social responsibility underscores everything we do.

 Whether you’re buying a lottery ticket or playing games at the casino, knowing how the games work can help you keep gambling fun.
 Visit yourbestbet.ca or if you’re at the casino, visit the Responsible Gambling Resource Centre for information on the odds, how gambling works, tutorials and tips for staying on track and on budget.

 Every year during the first week of October, we mark Responsible Gambling Awareness Week.
 The week highlights the work we do all year long to help players understand the odds of winning and losing, as well as understanding the games they play.
 We use the week to provide players with information they may need to make more informed decisions about their play, and differentiate myths from facts.

 We know it’s important for people who work in gambling facilities to know how gambling works and how to respond to players in any situation.
-As part of our commitment to social responsibility, we require all ticket lottery and video lottery retailers, casino staff from management to gaming floor employees and even our own staff, to successfully complete Responsible Gambling Training.
+As part of our commitment to social responsibility, we require all ticket lottery and video lottery retailers, casino staff from management to gaming floor employees and our own staff, to successfully complete Responsible Gambling Training annually.

 We hold ourselves to a high standard because that’s what Nova Scotians expect.
 Every single game or promotion that is offered in Nova Scotia has gone through a Responsible Gambling Assessment, which sometimes means calling in the experts.
 Responsible gambling researchers from around the world weigh in on how to ensure our games, products and initiatives are socially responsible.
 In addition, we consult with Advertising Standards Canada on our Code of Advertising Standards to make sure all marketing and promotions reflect Nova Scotian values and industry best practices with regards to protection of minors and responsible gambling.